Advising Office & Appointments

 Graduation plans can be made once you’ve reached Junior standing (90+ units).
-You can make them with a peer advisor or academic advisor, but an academic advisor will need to review your study plan you make with a peer advisor in order to approve it.
+The plan can be made with an academic advisor or a peer advisor.
+However, an academic advisor will need to review and approve your study plan if you make it with a peer advisor.

 - How can I do my degree check when I’m close to graduating (the quarter before)?

 - You’ll need to meet with Galyna to do your degree check and make sure you’ve done everything you need to do before you graduate.
 You can call Galyna at (530) 752-2244 or email her at firstname.lastname@example.org to set up an appointment to complete your degree check.
 Usually, the quarter before you’re planning on graduating is the best time to do your degree check, especially if you’ve registered for your last classes.

 - Are HDE internship units (92/192) and research units (99/199) being offered in 2020/21?

 - HDE 92 & 192 internship units are being approved on a case-by-case basis.
 If interested in receiving HDE 92/192 internship units, click here to view details and contact Rachael Crotty if you need more information.
 HDE 99 and 199 units for research are still being accepted, contracts and info can be found here.
 Email Jana Krezo at email@example.com if you have further questions.

 - I’m planning on taking my practicum soon.
 What must I do to prepare?